kunupat/kunupat.github.io/_posts/2019-03-24-AWS-Solutions-Architect-Associate-Certification-My-Notes.md

   - **Virtual-hosted-style URL:** These are more user friendly as they starts with bucket name E.g. `http://mybucket.s3.amazonaws.com/image01.jpg`

   **Using custom domain names to access S3 bucket:**
-  - **HTTP-based URL:** Match bucket name to DNS registry name.
+  - **HTTP-based URL:** Must match bucket name to DNS registry name.
 E.g. `http://www.example.com/device.html`
   - **HTTPS-based URL:** DON'T use *periods* in bucket name as it will NOT work with SSL due to SSL certificate exceptions.
 To avoid this issue- Write your own SSL certificate verification rule **OR** use HTTP-based virtual-hosted-URLs **OR** use path-style URLs **OR** use  `Amazon CloudFront` in conjunction with S3.

 > S3 uses DNS for routing requests.

 ### Handling Routing errors:
 > If a request to S3 is incorrectly routed to incorrect AWS region, S3 sends temporary redirect. **Ensure to implement retry logic in you requester application for redirect response codes**.